Spreewald Germany Travel Guide

 Numerous viewpoints along hiking and cycling trails offer vistas over the canal network, forests, and meadows.
 Local maps highlight these points.

-This picturesque village combines scenic beauty with a historic brewery and an ecological education center, offering insights into the wetlands.
+This picturesque village combines scenic beauty with a historic brewery and an ecological education center, providing a glimpse into the wetlands.

 The biosphere reserve is a haven for otters, beavers, and various bird species (kingfishers, eagles, storks).
 Best observed from a canoe or during calm walks.